 We are currently implementing a small intervention aimed at improving menstrual health in Imvepi Refugee settlement particularly in Lanya Primary School.
 This intervention will benefit 300 girls in the school and the community around.
-The ZOA Imvepi menstrual cup project is funded by ZOA and the main partner is Windle International while WoMena is the Implementing partner.
+This training was conducted by ZOA and WoMena Uganda as part of a project led by ZOA in consortium with IAS (International Aid Services) and MI (Malteser International), funded by the United States Government.

 The activities started with a two day refresher workshop with refugees from the community who are already trained as menstrual cup trainers by WoMena for a different project.
 The training also included one Windle International staff, two male and four female school staff members.
 The female teachers were trained to provide support to the girls who will benefit from the project.